This talk was recorded live on the final of DFTB17 in Brisbane.

-Craig McBride is a paediatric surgeon at Lady Cilento in Brisbane.
+Craig McBride is a paediatric surgeon at Queensland Childrens Hospital in Brisbane.
 Here he talks about how we have moved on from the days of maximally invasive surgery when a barber-surgeon was not judged on the neatness of their sutures but on the sharpness of their blade.

-If you want to read more about how far we have come then take a look at this paper…
+If you want to read more about how far we have come, look at this paper…

 McBride CA, Holland AJ.
 Theatre of paediatric surgery.
 Journal of paediatrics and child health.
 2015 Jan 1;51(1):98-102.

 Minimally Invasive Surgery: Less is More for Patient Care

 In a world where medical advancements are ever-evolving, minimally invasive surgery (MIS) has emerged as a beacon of progress, showcasing how “less is more” can redefine the landscape of surgical procedures.
 Craig McBride, a prominent figure in pediatric surgery, delves into this transformative shift in his talk “Moving away from maximally invasive surgery” at DFTB17.
 By examining the evolution of surgery over the past century, McBride sheds light on the journey from a surgeon-centric approach to a patient-centric one, where the goal is to minimize harm while achieving maximum benefits.

 Surgery Through the Ages: An Evolution

 McBride takes his audience on a historical journey, reflecting on the metamorphosis of surgery from a spectacle of surgical prowess to a patient-centred endeavour.
 A century ago, surgeons were at the forefront of the drama, with patients serving as mere participants in their own medical narratives.
 This perception has undergone a radical transformation, with modern surgery focusing on maximizing patient outcomes while minimizing harm and trauma.